On this page:

 Drinking Water is defined as water intended primarily for human consumption, either directly as delivered, or indirectly in beverages, ice or food prepared with water.

 The Department's Environmental Health Branch has a key role in setting goals for drinking water quality and monitoring compliance with those objectives in the interest of public health.
 The Environmental Health Branch works closely on this issue with the Power and Water Corporation (PWC), which has the primary responsibility for providing suitable drinking water to most Northern Territory Communities.

 This collaboration has resulted in the development and implementation of an agreed monitoring program between the Department and PWC for chemical, radiological and microbiological parameters in drinking water supplies.
-This program is based on recommendations made in the national '2004 Drinking Water Guidelines (ADWG)' and also addresses the need for monitoring specific water quality characteristics that are problematic in the Northern Territory and not necessarily described in the ADWG in great detail.
+This program is based on recommendations made in the latest edition of the 'Australian Drinking Water Guidelines (ADWG)' and also addresses the need for monitoring specific water quality characteristics that are problematic in the Northern Territory and not necessarily described in the ADWG in great detail.
 All sampling results from this monitoring program are reported to the Environmental Health Branch for consideration and appropriate action.

 Under the Water Supply and Sewerage Services Act 2000:

-- the Minister of Health and Community Services may specify the minimum standards for drinking water quality that a licensee must meet in providing water supply to customers;
+- the Minister of Health may specify the minimum standards for drinking water quality that a licensee must meet in providing water supply to customers;

 - a licensee is required to meet minimum standards for drinking water quality;